electric-eloquence/fepper/README.md

 ### <a id="express-app"></a>Express App

-Fepper exposes its Express application through the `global.express` object.
+Fepper exposes its Express application through the `global.expressApp` object.
 This object can be overridden with custom routes and middleware via the `custom:tcp-ip` (or `contrib:tcp-ip`) extension task.
-Initialization of `global.express` occurs before this task, and listening occurs afterward.
+Initialization of `global.expressApp` occurs before this task, and listening occurs afterward.

 ### <a id="mobile-devices"></a>Mobile Devices